 Hence, understanding who your target audience is and how they perceive your messages is critical for success.

 Social media can be a highly cost-effective way to reach your target audiences in a more customized manner.

-So you should invest your time and learn to find your target audience and most likely to reach and engage your potential consumer.
+So you should invest your time and learn to find which social media platforms your target audience spends their time.
+Doing so will most likely enable you to reach and engage your potential consumer.

-Here’s the ultimate guide on how to find your target audience in different social media platform
+Here’s the ultimate guide on how to find your target audience in different social media platforms.

-It’s the best place for fun social updates and captivating videos; many have thought Facebook is a hub for paid advertising.
+It’s the best place for fun social updates and captivating videos; many have thought Facebook is a hub for paid ad targeting campaigns.

 And thanks to the Facebook Audience Insight and Facebook Livestream feature, it has made it easy for every marketer to advertise on the platform.